-As part of a general theory of human action (Lindenberg 2006, 1990, 2001), GFT classifies three types of "master frames": a normative frame with the goal "to act appropriately," a gain frame with the goal "to increase one's resources," and a hedonic frame with the goal "to feel better" (Lindenberg 2006: 34-35).
+As part of a general theory of human action (Lindenberg, 1990, 2001, 2006), GFT classifies three types of "master frames": a normative frame with the goal "to act appropriately," a gain frame with the goal "to increase one's resources," and a hedonic frame with the goal "to feel better" (Lindenberg, 2006).
 The master frame forms the core motivation for behavior as long as it is in the foreground.
 There are other goals that influence selective attention and behavior from the background.
 GFT also assumes that the three frames have a different strength.
 The hedonic frame is considered first because it is the strongest due to its closeness to the self and its emotional connection.
 The gain frame is considered second and the normative frame third.
-Therefore, the normative frame is most dependent on the support of other background goals because its strength is the weakest.
+Therefore - because its strength is weakest - the normative frame is most dependent on the support of the other background goals.

-The master frame and mental model that is active in a given situation depend on the structural conditions of that situation, a person's cultural knowledge (for example, what rules exist for solving distributional conflicts) and - according to the more general theory of social production functions (Ormel et al. 1999) - the actual level of physical well-being and social approval.
-We assume that the two structural conditions within an interview or experimental situation, i.e., the presence of an interviewer and the use of incentives, affect which foreground goal frame may be activated.
+The master frame and mental models that are active in a given situation depend on the structural conditions of that situation, a person's cultural knowledge (for example, what rules exist for solving distributional conflicts) and - according to the more general theory of social production functions (Ormel, Lindenberg, Steverink, & Verbrugge, 1999) - the actual level of physical well-being and social approval.
+We assume that the two structural conditions within an interview or experimental situation, i.e. the presence of an interviewer and the use of incentives, affect which foreground goal frame may be activated.
 Once a goal frame is activated, it is part of the "cultural" knowledge of an individual to know the "right" mental model for behaving properly.
-Here, the findings from justice research come into play: the corresponding mental model is the logic of justice where an ideal type of social relation connects with one of the four general justice principles.
+Here, the findings from justice research come into play: The corresponding mental model is the logic of justice where an ideal type of social relation connects with one of the four general justice principles.